Phazzie/mixitfixit/refactoring_guide.md

 * **Extensibility**: Refactoring allows us to make the code more extensible, so it's easier to add new features.
 * **Testability**: Refactoring allows us to make the code more testable, so it's easier to test it.

 ## Examples
+This guide will use several examples to illustrate the concepts.
 Here are some examples to illustrate the concepts:

 *   **Single Responsibility Principle (SRP):** Instead of having a function that does multiple tasks, like saving to local storage and updating the UI, we break it into two functions.
+    * We will create a test for each of the new functions.
 *   **Don't Repeat Yourself (DRY):** If we find duplicate code, like validation logic in the frontend and backend, we create a shared module.
 *   **Keep It Simple, Stupid (KISS):** If a function has a lot of if statements, we simplify it by breaking it into smaller functions.
 *   **Modularity**: Instead of having all the code in one file, we create multiple files, like components, utils, etc, to break down the code.